hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

     for more details and supported versions.
 Postgres supports only shared-core machine types, and custom machine types such as `db-custom-2-13312`.
 See the [Custom Machine Type Documentation](https://cloud.google.com/compute/docs/instances/creating-instance-with-custom-machine-type#create) to learn about specifying custom machine types.

+The optional `settings.advanced_machine_features` subblock supports:

+* `threads_per_core` - (Optional) The number of threads per core.
+The value of this flag can be 1 or 2.
+To disable SMT, set this flag to 1.
+Only available in Cloud SQL for SQL Server instances.
+See [smt](https://cloud.google.com/sql/docs/sqlserver/create-instance#smt-create-instance) for more details.

 * `activation_policy` - (Optional) This specifies when the instance should be active.
 Can be either `ALWAYS`, `NEVER` or `ON_DEMAND`.